dotanlinnovate/docker-compose-Apache-with-MariaDB/README.md

 - Creating docker-HTTPD image
 - Creating an HTML file which will be presented on our web-page
-- Using docker-compose for linking MariaDB image to
+- Using docker-compose and link MariaDB to the Apache
+- Using volumes for applying changes directly to the web-page with the HTML file located inside HTML folder

 ## Prerequisites

 - Install DockerCE according to instructions
 - Install docker-compose according to instructions
 - Install git according to instructions
-- Make sure port 2000
+- Make sure port 2000 is up to use

 ## Getting Started